Beanpot (ice hockey): Other Beanpots

-The success of the men's ice hockey tournament has spawned "Beanpot" tournaments in other sports, including basketball, for 14 years, ending in 1976; women's ice hockey; baseball, with the University of Massachusetts Amherst replacing Boston University, which does not offer varsity baseball; softball; men's and women's soccer; women's rowing, which also features MIT; and cycling.
+The success of the men's ice hockey tournament has spawned "Beanpot" tournaments in other sports, including basketball, for 14 years, ending in 1976; women's ice hockey; baseball, with the University of Massachusetts Amherst replacing Boston University, which dropped baseball in the 1990s; softball with the University of Massachusetts Amherst replacing Northeastern which doesn't sponsor softball, men's and women's soccer; women's rowing, which also features MIT; and cycling.

 The final round of the baseball Beanpot is played at Fenway Park.

 A Beanpot for women's rowing was established in 2007, with the crews from Boston College, Boston University, Harvard University (Radcliffe), the Massachusetts Institute of Technology, and Northeastern University competing.

 The first Men's Lacrosse Beanpot was held October 19, 2008 at Harvard University.
 Harvard's Men's Club Team hosted Boston University, Boston College and Northeastern University.

 There are also many non-athletic events attached to the Beanpot.
 These typically occur the same time of year as the hockey beanpot.
 There is a Concert Band Beanpot, Pep Band Beanpot, Beanpot of Comedy, and a Rice and Beanpot burrito-eating contest, sponsored by Qdoba.
 The Concert Band Beanpot and Beanpot of Comedy are non-competitive events.

 Also, there is the B-School Beanpot Competition, an annual case analysis competition held at Boston University's School of Management since 1996.
 Undergraduate business schools from the Greater Boston area participate for cash prizes.

 The Concert Band Beanpot and Rice and Beanpot participants are the same schools as the men's hockey tournament.
 The Beanpot of Comedy, hosted by NU & Improv'd of Northeastern University, features sketch and improvisational comedy groups from different schools each year.
 Past participants have included Boston College, Boston University, Salem State College, Suffolk University, Clark University, and Tufts University.
 The Business Beanpot participants are Babson College, Boston University, Bentley College, Northeastern University, and Suffolk University.
 Northeastern University has won ten of the twelve Business Beanpots since 1996, and has taken the top two spots four times.
 The most recent 1–2 sweep for Northeastern was in 2008.

 The Boston College Office of Undergraduate Admission and the Boston University Office of Undergraduate Admission also play in the annual Beancan softball tournament, usually held in July.

 On September 26, 2014, the BBC reported that Boston mayor Marty Walsh announced publicly during an official visit to Belfast (Boston's sister city since 2014) that he was supporting a bid to hold a future Beanpot tournament at Odyssey Arena in Belfast and that Walsh reportedly will be hosting a delegation from Belfast alongside representatives from the NCAA and the four beanpot schools in October 2014 to further discuss the possibility.
 However, after a large negative outcry from the Boston media, Walsh later stated that the idea of moving the tournament to a non-Boston venue was taken out of context, and that he only supported "the hosting of a 'Beanpot-like' tournament in Belfast that would feature Massachusetts colleges."